luis14fermin/weather-app/README.md

 - Current time adjusting to other timezones when viewing other locations
 - Buttons on the sides of the day and week forecast views for better UX with the mouse
 - Better responsiveness for the charts in mobile view
+- Better implementation for accessability: More names, labels and aria-labels
 - Additional abstraction for missed reusable logic and similar component containers
 - Caching favorites so they persist on refresh
 - Router logic so users can go to a location's forecast with a unique URL path instead of having to search it every time